suryasuresh91/Sudoku-solver-using-MPI/README.md

 # Sudoku-solver-using-MPI
-Parallel Algorithm Implementation of a Sudoku puzzle solver
+Parallel Algorithm Implementation of a Sudoku puzzle solver using MPI